-Blue badge parking permits extended to autistic and mentally ill motorists
+Blue badge parking permits extended to 'hidden disabilities' in biggest change for 40 years

 -

-Blue badge parking permits extended to autistic and mentally ill motorists
+Blue badge parking permits extended to 'hidden disabilities' in biggest change for 40 years

 People with “hidden disabilities” including autism and mental health conditions will become eligible for blue badge parking permits under the largest overhaul of the system in 40 years.